Pittosporum undulatum

 Pittosporum undulatum is a fast-growing tree in the family Pittosporaceae.
 It is sometimes also known as sweet pittosporum, native daphne, Australian cheesewood, Victorian box or mock orange.

-P. undulatum has become invasive in parts of Australia where it is not indigenous.
+Pittosporum undulatum has become invasive in parts of Australia where it is not indigenous.
 It is also highly invasive in South Africa, the Caribbean, Hawaii, the Azores and southern Brazil.

 Description

 Pittosporum undulatum grows as a shrub or small tree to 15 m tall.
 Its evergreen leaves are lance-shaped (lanceolate), with wavy (undulating) margins.
 It carries conspicuous orange woody fruits about 1 cm in diameter for several months after flowering in spring or early summer.

 Taxonomy

 French botanist Étienne Pierre Ventenat described Pittosporum undulatum in 1802.

 Distribution and habitat

 Originally P. undulatum grew in moist areas on the Australian east coast, where its natural range was from south-east Queensland to eastern Victoria, but has increased its range since European settlement.